 The delegation of maintenance responsibilities under New York State Law to individual property owners, rather than state or local governments, may lead in practice to accessibility issues on public rights of way like sidewalks.
+Some property owners will be more diligent than others.
 Municipalities need to maintain effective efforts and deterrence to prevent problems from accumulating.
-In an Onondaga County review, 36 out of 42 municipal areas (85.7%) had ordinances requiring private property owners to maintain sidewalks adjacent to their property.
-However, only half of the municipalities reviewed instituted any type of penalty for property owners who failed to do so.
-199 The majority of municipalities who impose a penalty allow for the municipality to repair or maintain the sidewalk if the owner fails to do so and then charge the owner for costs associated with the work.
-200
+In an Onondaga County review, 36 out of 42 municipal areas (85.7%) had ordinances requiring private property owners to maintain sidewalks adjacent to their property.194 However, only half of the municipalities reviewed instituted any type of penalty for property owners who failed to do so.195 The majority of municipalities who impose a penalty allow for the municipality to repair or maintain the sidewalk if the owner fails to do so and then charge the owner for costs associated with the work.196

 Snow removal is similarly delegated under the code.
 In the Onondaga County review, half of the municipalities that have sidewalk ordinances specify that it is the property owners' responsibility to clear ice and snow from sidewalks.
-Some, like the City of Syracuse, specify a timeframe.
-Others, however, only indicate that an owner bears tort liability for an injury if he fails to clear the sidewalk.201 If municipalities do not survey sidewalks adequately or exercise adequate enforcement, impediments to access can accumulate.
-Failures to clear snow from sidewalks are a substantial enough area of complaint that DRNY, the P & A, maintains a program to document instances to demonstrate prevalence.202 a.
-Georgia Equality and Inclusion
+Some, like the City of Syracuse, specify a timeframe (by 6:00 p.m. in the evening following the snow event).197 Others, however, only indicate that an owner bears tort liability for an injury if he fails to clear the sidewalk.198 If municipalities do not survey sidewalks adequately or exercise adequate enforcement, impediments to access can accumulate.
+Failures to clear snow from sidewalks are a substantial enough area of complaint that DRNY, the P & A, maintains a program to document instances to demonstrate prevalence.199 By having diffuse responsibility for sidewalk maintenance, some sidewalk areas may not be adequately maintained in practice.
+It also leads to delays addressing defects (e.g., while protecting due process rights of individual property owners, the defect may remain as an impediment to people attempting to use the sidewalk).